Bob Boughner: Calgary Flames (2001–2003)

 On July 2, 2001, Boughner signed with the Calgary Flames, giving the young, rebuilding club a solid veteran presence.

 On October 3, 2001, Boughner played in his first career game with the Flames, going pointless in a 1–0 victory over the Edmonton Oilers.
 On October 13, Boughner earned his first goal and added an assist for his first points with Calgary, beating Ed Belfour of the Dallas Stars, in a 4–3 Flames victory.
 He finished the season with two goals and six points, with a team high 170 penalty minutes in 79 games, however, the Flames failed to reach the playoffs.
-For the latter half of the season, Boughner served as co-captain of the team.
+For the latter half of the season, Boughner served as co-captain of the team alongside Craig Conroy.

 In 2002–03, Boughner had the best offensive season of his NHL career, scoring three goals and 17 points in 69 games, however, the Flames missed the playoffs once again.

 On July 16, 2003, the Flames traded Boughner and a fourth round draft pick in the 2004 NHL Entry Draft to the Carolina Hurricanes for a fifth round pick in the 2005 NHL Entry Draft.